-Victorian electricity retailers' charges highest in Australia: report07 July 2015
+Victorian electricity retailers' charges highest in Australia: report

-The report commissioned by the Brotherhood found that overall retailers' charges in Victorian electricity bills, which include metering, billing and marketing, rose by an average 212% over six years, from a range of $86 to $183 in 2008 to a range of $371 to $471 in 2014.
+The report commissioned by the Brotherhood found that overall retailers' charges in Victorian electricity bills, which include metering, billing and marketing, rose by an average 212 per cent over six years, from a range of $86 to $183 in 2008 to a range of $371 to $471 in 2014.

 The price that households pay for electricity is made up of generator charges, transmission and distribution charges, retail charges and charges related to government policies.
 The generators produce the electricity and sell it to the market, distributors operate the "poles and wires" that transmit it, and retailers buy electricity from the market and sell it on to households and businesses.

 Mr Thwaites said the report also analysed the fixed charges in electricity bills.
-"In Victoria fixed charges are 30% to 40% of the average annual bill of $1400 - and most of that is from the retailers.
+"In Victoria fixed charges are 30 per cent to 40 per cent of the average annual bill of $1400 – and most of that is from the retailers.
 This is the highest proportion in Australia and higher than for household bills in other developed countries," he said.

 Damian Sullivan, Senior Manager of the Brotherhood's program, said: "In particular this hits 'battler' households on low incomes, such as pensioners.
 The high fixed charges mean that these households, which generally use less electricity than high-income households, pay much higher average prices for their power.
 They also spend a bigger proportion of their weekly income on energy, and it's harder to find the money for electricity price rises when you are on a small household budget."